Is Resurrection Real? What Judaism, Christianity, and Islam Teach

 Where they agree

-Despite their differences, all three traditions share several striking points of convergence on resurrection:
+All three traditions share a striking core of agreement on resurrection:

 Where they disagree